How much does it cost to build a house in Ireland in 2023?

 It would not include site purchase costs, Development Levies (€2,000 – €20,000 depending on the floor area and what Co.
 Council you are dealing with), professional fees (5-15%) or inflation.

-The latest Tender Price Index published by the Society of Chartered Surveyors Ireland (SCSI) shows the rate of construction price inflation increased by 7.5% in the first half of 2022, up from 6% in the second half of 2021.
+The latest Tender Price Index (TPI) published by the SCSI shows the rate of commercial construction inflation increased nationally by 1.5% in the second half of 2023, down from 2.4% in the first half of last year.

 SELF-BUILD